 COMP V

-Article 30
+Article 30 (> applies to Art.
+1, 2 & 3) [Post 18 October 2018 shadows’ meeting]

 Reviews of competent authorities

-1. The Authority shall conduct reviews of some or all of the activities of competent authorities, to further strengthen consistency and effectiveness in supervisory outcomes.
+1. On its own initiative or upon request by the European Parliament or the Council, the (529 Giegold > applies to Art.1, 2 & 3) Authority shall conduct reviews of some or all of the activities of competent authorities, to further strengthen consistency and effectiveness in supervisory outcomes.
 To that end, the Authority shall develop methods to allow for objective assessment and comparison between the competent authorities reviewed.
 When identifying competent authorities to be reviewed and conducting reviews, existing information and evaluations already made with regard to the competent authority concerned, including relevant information provided to the Authority in accordance with Article 35, and any relevant information from stakeholders, in particular possible deficiencies of and misconduct by a competent authority, shall be taken into account.
-(64 Balz-Berès)
+(64 Balz-Berès> applies to Art.1, 2 & 3)

 1a.
-For the purposes of this Article, the Authority shall establish a review committee chaired by a senior staff member of the Authority, and composed of staff from the Authority, accompanied and supported, on a voluntary and rotating basis, by up to five representatives of different competent authorities excluding the competent authority under review.
-(65 Balz, Berès)
+For the purposes of this Article, the Authority shall establish an ad hoc review committee chaired by the Authority, and composed of staff from the Authority, accompanied and supported, on a voluntary and rotating basis, by up to five representatives of different competent authorities excluding the competent authority under review.
+(65 Balz, Berès, 530, 922 Klinz et al, 1026 Cornillet > applies to Art.1, 2 & 3)

 The review shall include an assessment of, but shall not be limited to: